Are the departments staying within the allocated budgets?

 Let us explain with an example:

-Let’s say this is the total amount spent by the IT department, they had a major IT refresh this year, and that is why the Spend is higher in this category.
+Let’s say this is the total amount spent by the IT department; they had a major IT refresh this year, which is why the Spend is higher in this category.

 By understanding the category spend, you can quickly assess whether the spend is recurring or one-time.